achingbrain/mongoose-crate/README.md

 mongoose-crate is a plugin for [Mongoose](http://mongoosejs.com/) that makes handling files a doddle.

+File meta data is stored in MongoDB, whereas the actual file itself is stored using a StorageProvider.
+Currently supported options for this are the [local filesystem](https://github.com/achingbrain/mongoose-crate-localfs), [Amazon S3](https://github.com/achingbrain/mongoose-crate-s3) and [Google Cloud Storage](https://github.com/achingbrain/mongoose-crate-gcs).
+For others pull requests are gratefully accepted.

+Uploaded images can optionally be passed through [ImageMagick](https://github.com/achingbrain/mongoose-crate-imagemagick) to generate one or more images (e.g. thumbnails, full size, original image, etc) before saving.

-It's nominally based on [mongoose-attachments](https://github.com/heapsource/mongoose-attachments) but without the absentee landlord.
+The architecture is nominally based on [mongoose-attachments](https://github.com/heapsource/mongoose-attachments) but without the absentee landlord.

 ## Usage